HIMANSHUTHAKUR00/SharingWhiteBoard/README.md

 # Project

-## Discription :small_red_triangle_down: :-
+## Description  :small_red_triangle_down: :-
-panademic Openboard
+pandemic Openboard
 Added Functionalities using Canvas & JavaScript library.
-This project will solve problems faced while keeping social distance in pandaemic situation.
+This project will solve problems faced while keeping social distance in pandemic situation.
 The idea here is to teach students through whiteboard but in virtual platform.